 Reconstitute using the same method as for the oxidized protein standards (Step 8).
-The protein carbonyl levels should be close to the green standard (K4).

 Reconstituted standards and the carbonyl control sample should be frozen at -80 °C if another test is to be performed at a later date.

 Once reconstituted, the protein concentration of the standards and control is 40 mg/mL.